JakeMittlemanWebDev2019/Project_1/Report.md

 each row array there are 10 piece arrays, one for each piece in the row.
 A piece is represented by an array of 6 elements: id, rank, player number, i, j, and revealed.
-In order to properly interpret moving and attacking logic, when a piece is selected, we add it to the last_click.
+In order to properly interpret moving and attacking logic, when a piece is selected, we set it to be the last_click.
 We maintain a counter to track the remaining moveable pieces each player has in order to implement game over logic when a player is out of moves.
 We also maintain lists for each player to track their captured pieces, and display them on the side of the board.
-We use a boolean flag found that is initialized to false, and is set to true if a player's flag is attacked.
+We use a boolean flag found that is initialized to false, and is set to true if a player's flag is captured.
 Finally, we maintain a list of active players, which is initialized to empty, and as users join the game, they are added to the players list.
 Only the first two players are added to the list, as they are the only ones allowed to play the game.